ericstrongDIT/Robotics/lab5/readme.md

 enjoy man, hope these programs work. if not we can fly through them together next week.

 take it easy man.

+>> I have also added in some functions, timers and sound sensors